-5. In each case in which a Student Conduct Administrator or Student Conduct Board determines that a student and/or group or organization has violated the Code of Conduct, the sanction(s) shall be determined and imposed by a Student Conduct Administrator.
-In cases brought before a Student Conduct Board, the recommendation of the Student Conduct Board shall be considered by the Student Conduct Coordinator in determining and imposing sanctions.
-The Student Conduct Coordinator is not limited to sanctions recommended by members of the Student Conduct Board.
-Following the Informal Administrative Hearing or Student Conduct Board Hearing, the Student Conduct Administrator shall advise the Respondent, group and/or organization (and a complaining student who believes he/she was the victim of another student’s conduct) in writing of its determination and of the sanction(s) imposed, if any.
+5. In each case in which a Student Conduct Administrator or the Hearing Board determines that a student and/or group or organization has violated the Code of Conduct, the sanction(s) shall be determined and imposed by a Student Conduct Administrator or the Hearing Board, respectively.
+In cases brought before the Hearing Board, the Hearing Board shall determine and impose sanctions.
+Following the Administrative Hearing or Hearing Board hearing, the Student Conduct Administrator shall advise the Respondent, group and/or organization (and a complaining student who believes he/she was the victim of another student’s conduct) in writing of its determination and of the sanction(s) imposed, if any.

 C. Interim Suspension

-1. In certain circumstances, the Vice President and Dean for Student Life or his/her designee may impose a Luther College or residence hall suspension and/or refer a student for evaluation prior to an Informal Administrative Hearing or a Student Conduct Hearing.
+1. In certain circumstances, the Vice President and Dean for Student Life or his/her designee may impose a Luther College or residence hall suspension and/or refer a student for evaluation prior to an Administrative Hearing or a Hearing Board hearing.